RobertWilliamsCymro/learn-wagtail-static-website/README.md

  - Create a `projects` app
    - create `project_index_page` and `project_page` models
    - create `.html` template pages
-   - show 3 or projects on `Homepage` under `My Projects`
+   - show 3 or more projects on `Homepage` under `My Projects`
- - TODO: Add tailwind classes to style Contact page
+ - TODO: Add tailwind classes to style Contact page form
+   - create a new `atlas/templates/form_fields` directory
-   - create a default `form_fields/<field_name>.html` template for each of the form fields
+   - create default `<form_field_name>.html` template for each of the form fields